ujw0l/ctc-lite/readme.txt

 Requires PHP: 7.4.9
 License: GPLv2 or later

-CT Commerce Lite is a lightweight, modular eCommerce plugin designed to make your WordPress site fast, flexible, and feature-rich.
+CT Commerce Lite is a Block based lightweight, modular eCommerce plugin designed to make your WordPress site fast, flexible, and feature-rich.

 == Description ==

-**CT Commerce Lite** is more than just another WordPress eCommerce plugin—it's a tool designed to help you build and grow your online store without sacrificing speed or simplicity.
+**CT Commerce Lite** is more than just another WordPress eCommerce plugin—it's a Gutenberg Block based tool designed to help you build and grow your online store without sacrificing speed or simplicity.
 Whether you're running a small business, selling handmade goods, or managing a blog with an integrated shop, CT Commerce Lite has the flexibility to meet your needs.

 ### 🌟 **Key Features**: